rainlanguage/docs.rainprotocol.xyz/docs/guides/SDK/2-using-the-rain-sdk-to-deploy-a-sale-example-with-opcodes.md

 We won't go into too much depth on how assembly language works, but this code works in a similar way, and we will cover this a bit more in a later article.

-In this example, we will be checking that a user doesn't have more tokens than a pre-set value (`walletCap` which is currently `10`) in their wallet.
+In this example, we will be checking that a user doesn't have more tokens than a pre-set value (`walletCap` set at `10`) in their wallet.
 We will also check that the user will not have more after they have made a purchase.
-Depending on the result of this check, we will either sell the tokens to the user at a `staticPrice` which is currently `100` or at an infinity value so they can't buy any (in the future this might change to `0` instead of infinity).
+Depending on the result of this check, we will either sell the tokens to the user at a `staticPrice` set at `100` otherwise at a value which prevents a purchase.

 Limiting a user's allowance of tokens is just one example of how the VM can be used to configure a [`Sale contract`][sale], and is by no means the only way.
 After this example, we will look at a very slightly different configuration so you can get used to how it is working.